fat23cat/nodejs/api/readme.md

 PORT=
 ```

-where you need to specify your database name, database user, password, token secret key, and the server port.
+where you need to specify your database name, database user, password, token secret key, and the node app port.

 ## API documentation